jkrems/proposal-pkg-exports/README.md

 > **For both fields the final names of `"exports"` and `"imports"` are still TBD, and these names should be considered placeholders.**

-Both interfaces will only be respected for bare specifiers, e.g. `import _ from 'lodash'` where the specifier `'lodash'` doesn’t start with a `.` or `/`.
+These interfaces will only be respected for bare specifiers, e.g. `import _ from 'lodash'` where the specifier `'lodash'` doesn’t start with a `.` or `/`.

-Both features can be supported in both CommonJS and ES modules.
+Package _exports_ and _imports_ can be supported fully independently, and in both CommonJS and ES modules.

 ### 1. Exports Field